 Note.
 The stronger the cyclic behavior of the auto-correlation matrix, the more meaningful the seasonality pattern.
 In figure 5, the time-series seasonality is clearly visible through the cyclic trend of its auto-correlation matrix.

 Note.
 The example workflow on the EXAMPLES server works only on a subset of the original dataset.
-This is because the original dataset must be obtained by filling the request form and emailing it to ISSDA.
+This is because the original dataset must be obtained by following the access information instructions mentioned on the Irish Social Science Data Archive webpage.
 Therefore the auto-correlation map and in general all other numbers shown in this post will be different when produced by the example workflow on the reduced dataset!

 We have reached the end of this competition.
 Congratulations to both our data chefs for wrangling such interesting features from the raw data ingredients!
 Oishii!

 Coming next …

 If you enjoyed this, please share it generously and let us know your ideas for future data preparations.